Dental Implants & Bone

 Some of the most common types of bone grafting procedures include the following:

 - Block bone grafting.
 A block of bone is removed from another area of the body and screwed into position where the dental implant will ultimately be placed.
-The bone graft must remain in place for 2 to 6 months before the implant is inserted.
+The bone grafting must remain in place for 2 to 6 months before the implant is inserted.

 - Bone expansion.
 This technique enables larger dental implants to be placed.
 Common areas for bone expansion include the front of the upper jaws.
 Living bone expands and stretches, enabling bone expansion methods to create larger surfaces.
 These, in turn, are useful for later dental implant insertion.